 The Settle to Carlisle Line

-From Settle, a peaceful market town in North Yorkshire, the line snakes through some of the finest vistas England has to offer on its way to the historical fortress city of Carlisle.
-Passengers are treated to ever-changing views as they are transported through the verdant Yorkshire Dales, across the Pennines and into the rural county of Cumbria.
-The line is a true testament to the dexterity of its Victorian engineers, travelling through a total of 11 stations, 14 tunnels and across an amazing 22 viaducts on an undulating route through the rocky terrain.
+From Settle, a quaint market town in North Yorkshire, you'll snake through some of the finest landscapes England has to offer on your way to the historic fortress city of Carlisle.
+A journey on the Settle-Carlisle Line offers up spectacular, ever-changing views as the train passes through the verdant scenery of the Yorkshire Dales, across the mighty Pennines and into the heart of the gorgeous countryside that characterises Cumbria.

 A particularly scenic point on the journey comes as you cross the famed Ribblehead Viaduct, a dramatically beautiful limestone bridge that's the longest on the route.
 Opened in 1875 for the sole purpose of being used by the Settle-Carlisle Line, it carries the train high over the boggy marshland below and under the shadow of Whernside, the highest of the Yorkshire Three Peaks.